Best movies on Amazon Prime Video to watch now (June 2020) - TheNewsTrace

 Paddington (2014) and Paddington 2 (2017)

 Everyone’s favorite CGI bear will get up to some charming antics in these two beloved movies.
-The primary places him up towards a merciless taxidermist performed by Nicole Kidman, whereas the second sees him despatched to jail after a run-in with a failed actor-turned-thief (portrayed splendidly by Hugh Grant).
-Each Paddington and its sequel earned rave opinions from critics and are feel-good viewing for the entire household.
+The primary places him up in opposition to a merciless taxidermist performed by Nicole Kidman, whereas the second sees him despatched to jail after a run-in with a failed actor-turned-thief (portrayed splendidly by Hugh Grant).
+Each Paddington and its sequel earned rave critiques from critics and are feel-good viewing for the entire household.

 Watch Paddington on Amazon Prime Video